SEED-platform/seed/docs/source/time_series.rst

 Prerequisites
 ^^^^^^^^^^^^^

-Prerequisites for Kairos:
+Prerequisites for KairosDB:

 * Java 1.6 or later
-* Database: We are using Cassandra as datastore
+* Database: We are using Cassandra as data store

 Install Cassandra